altruios/namshubettulpa/public/namshubettulpa/chapters/mistakes.md

 ~Al-tok inspected it again, carefully, and found nothing hidden~ 'AT::Thanks are in order.'
 ~It didn't need all the algera, not with this~
-*Al-tok took the spear for himself*
+*Al-tok took the spear for itself*
 ~A direct connection to every human heart~

 }